How does this company make money?

 Who depends on this company?

-São Paulo industrial manufacturers depend on the corridors and face production shutdowns during grid instability.
-Rio de Janeiro residential customers experience rotating blackouts when transmission capacity fails.
-Mining companies in Minas Gerais halt operations without reliable high-voltage supply.
-Agricultural processing facilities lose refrigeration systems during power interruptions.
+Industrial manufacturers in São Paulo face production shutdowns if the grid becomes unstable.
+Residential customers in Rio de Janeiro experience rotating blackouts when transmission capacity fails.
+Mining companies in Minas Gerais have their operations halt without a reliable high-voltage supply.
+Agricultural processing facilities lose refrigeration systems during power interruptions — meaning perishable goods spoil.
+All of these users reach the hydroelectric source through lines this company controls, so a failure in its network ripples across every one of them.

 How does this company scale?